ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 #### Optimizations

-This approach requires more allocation than previously.
+This approach requires more allocations than previously.
-We have not benchmarked whether this is big of an issue.
+We have not fully benchmarked whether this is a big issue.
 One optimization could be an expanding "pool" of `_KeySetData`, `_KeyData` and `_KeyName`.
 We could then allocate multiple of them at the same time, and borrow and give back instance from and to the pool.